Course and Instructor Evaluations

 - A student who earns a failing grade in a clinical clerkship must appear before the Student Performance Committee.
 The Student Performance Committee will make a recommendation if and how remediation will occur.
 Any student who earns a failing grade in a repeated rotation may be recommended for dismissal from TCOM.

-A grade of "I" (Incomplete) will be assigned only when a student has not completed all academic requirements and assignments, including regular examinations, due to documented illness or circumstances beyond a student's control.
-A student may not advance to the next academic year until all failures and incomplete ("I") grades are remedied.
-A grade of "I" will be recorded for any student who does not complete required course evaluations within the prescribed time limit.
+A student may not advance to the next academic year until all failures and incomplete (“I”) grades are remedied.
+A grade of “I” (Incomplete) will be assigned only when a student has not completed all academic requirements and assignments, including regular examinations, due to documented illness or circumstances beyond a student’s control.
+A student may not advance to the next academic year until all failures and incomplete (“I”) grades are remedied.
+A grade of “I” will be recorded for any student who does not complete required course evaluations within the prescribed time limit.